valedami/valedami.github.io/projects.md

 Choreographic Collision 2015-16 in Venice and will gets his residencies in Torino, Vicenza and Venice.
 Valeria will collaborate with the process.

-The Collettivo StatoLento begun working together at the <a href="https://cavallerizzareale.wordpress.com/">Royal Cavallerizza of Torino</a>, investigating on slowness  as a way of being, as a mental status for creating a new society that takes care of the present.
+The Collettivo StatoLento began working together at the <a href="https://cavallerizzareale.wordpress.com/">Royal Cavallerizza of Torino</a>, investigating on slowness  as a way of being, as a mental status for creating a new society that takes care of the present.